 We are football players who together with the USW will fight to represent professional athletes in the United States Football League (USFL), XFL, and other potential leagues who are not covered by contracts like those in the NFL Players’ Association and win the benefits and protections of a union contract.

-The United Football Players Association (UFPA) is 501c4 Domestic Nonprofit Corporation filed in the State of Texas that was founded by, lead, andorganized by current and former professional American football players (XFL, CFL, AAF) to facilitate communication, education and empowerment of players not represented by the National Football League Players Association.
+The United Football Players Association (UFPA) is 501c4 Domestic Nonprofit Corporation filed in the State of Texas that was founded by, led, and organized by current and former professional American football players (XFL, CFL, AAF, Arena) to facilitate communication, education, and empowerment of players not represented by the National Football League Players Association.

-We want to be treated with respect and dignity.
-We want to have a voice in our working conditions and have our health and safety protected.
+We look to have our voice heard and be treated with respect and dignity.
+As players we are the reason why this game exists, we deserve a voice in our working conditions and a say when it comes to our health and safety.

 We are fighting to represent professional athletes in the United States Football League (USFL), XFL and other potential leagues who are not covered by contracts like those in the NFL Players’ Association and win the benefits and protections of a union contract.